patrickfav/under-the-hood/README.md

  All `res` assets are prefixed with `hoodlib_` so there should be no conflict when merging the resources.

+## Proguard

+The lib includes it's own proguard consumer rules and should work out of the box with obfuscated builds.

 ## Recipes

 ### Suggestions on what Properties/Actions to add to your Page